top of page

 About Me

-I have a passion for addressing diversity, equity, and inclusion (DEI) issues - this includes being an ally and advocate for those who are 2SLGBTQIA+.
-My specialized training in health and DEI issues, combined with training across the lifespan, helps to consider development, culture and systems, health/medical issues, and life transitions while using evidenced-based treatments (EBT) in therapy.
+I have a passion for addressing diversity, equity, and inclusion (DEI) issues - this includes being an ally and advocate for oppressed communities such as 2SLGBTQIA+, people of color, and women.
+My specialized training in health psychology and DEI issues, combined with training across the lifespan, helps to consider development, culture and systems, health/medical issues, and life transitions while using evidenced-based treatments (EBT) in therapy.

 Some of the other EBTs that I incorporate are: